Aladdin (franchise): Agrabah

 Agrabah is a fictional sultanate that serves as the setting for the Aladdin franchise.
 Aladdin was initially intended to be set in the Iraqi city of Baghdad, but after the Gulf War happened, the name Agrabah was chosen as an approximate anagram of the name of the city of Baghdad.
+In Aladdin, the Peddler mentions that Agrabah is placed close to the Jordan River.